prof-cordell-classes/f19-technologies-of-text-nolanjac/Unessay #1/README.md

 This currently only exists in the command line format, which I know is a little bit annoying.
 I still hope to make a discord bot out of this sometime, but that will still pretty much act just like the command line, where you send a command, and then the bot replies with a poem.
 The benefit of that is just that you don't need to have all the source code on your computer to make it work.

-Simple examples:
+Usage:

-I have hardcoded in a couple of different poem types to make testing easier
+I have hardcoded in a couple of different poem types to make testing easier (haiku, limerick, sonnet).

 In order to get a random haiku do: `./poetryGen.py haiku`